 - Dijon mustard

-I know it seems really simple, but the flavor is fantastic.
+I know it seems really simple, but the flavor profile is fantastic.

-Combine freshly squeezed lemon juice, lemon zest, pressed garlic, mustard, salt, and pepper:
+To make the lemon vinaigrette, combine freshly squeezed lemon juice, lemon zest, pressed garlic, mustard, salt, and black pepper in a small bowl:

 Whisk that together, until it has a milky beige appearance, then slowly whisk in extra virgin olive oil:

-Doing this slowly will help emulsify the dressing:
+Doing this slowly will help emulsify the lemon dressing:

-Alternatively, you can place everything in a jar and shake it together for a good 30-60 seconds, until combined.
+Alternatively, you can place everything in a mason jar, or any container with a tight-fitting lid, and shake it together for a good 30-60 seconds, until combined.

-Is Lemon Vinaigrette healthy?
-Yes, this recipe is Whole30 compliant, low carb, keto friendly, vegan, gluten-free, dairy-free, etc!
+This recipe is Whole30 compliant, low carb, keto friendly, gluten-free, dairy-free, etc!
 It’s suitable for pretty much every eating style I know of.

 - 1/2 cup extra virgin olive oil